5/10 So, don’t tell anybody about this, but I think Martin Scorsese might be a little nervous about dying.

 I Heard You Paint Houses is so focused on the mundane elements of Sheeran’s life that I walked out of the movie not understanding what I’d just seen.
 I didn’t understand who Hoffa or Bufalino were and had only a faint understanding of what their scheme was.
 Sheeran shoots some people, but I rarely know who or why.

 Maybe if I hadn’t watched it in a theater and had subtitles, I’d have been able to understand what was going on better, but in a crime movie you need to understand what crimes are being committed, and after watching this for three and a half hours, I feel like I don’t know what happened.
 I feel like nothing happened.

-In the end, Sheeran’s nurse clearly doesn’t know who Jimmy Hoffa was, and is only pretending to humor her patient.
+At the end, Sheeran’s nurse clearly doesn’t know who Jimmy Hoffa was, and is only pretending to humor her patient.
 I don’t know who Hoffa was either.
-When the priests asks Sheeran if he feels anything, and he says he does not.
+When the priest asks Sheeran if he feels anything, and he says he does not.
 And I don’t either.

 Leopold Knopp is a UNT graduate.
 If you liked this post, you can donate to Reel Entropy here.
 Like Reel Entropy on Facebook and reach out to me at firstname.lastname@example.org.